Find your perfect value college

 Online life is real life.
 We do our banking online, buy products online, keep in touch with friends and family online, and trust our most personal information to the internet.
 And, because we’ve become so comfortable online, almost everything about our lives is vulnerable to cybercrime.
 But it’s bigger than that.
 Many security experts tell us today that if there is a World War III, it will be fought online, and it will involve everything from banking and commerce to energy and defense.
 Cybersecurity experts are working at every level to protect consumers and citizens from the dangers of hacking, whether in banks, corporations, government, or education

-With cybersecurity at such a priority, it should be no surprise that the field is one of the fastest-growing (18% according to the BLS).
+With cybersecurity at such a priority, it should be no surprise that the field is one of the fastest-growing (32% according to the BLS).
 There is no way to really estimate how important Information Security Analysts will be in the future, but we know there aren’t enough of them.
-Colleges and universities are working to fill the gap, however, with a huge growth in online Information Security and Cybersecurity programs, and an associate’s degree can be all you need to get an entry-level position in the field.
-The median salary for an Information Security Analyst is around $90,120.
-You will probably not get a job paying that much with only an associate’s degree, but even the low range of Information Security positions, $51,000, is well above the national average.
+Colleges and universities are working to fill the gap, however, with a huge growth in online Information Technology and Cybersecurity programs, an associate’s degree can be all you need to get an entry-level position in the field.
+The median salary for an Information Security Analyst is around $112, 000.
+You will probably not get a job paying that much with only an associate’s degree, but even the low range of Information Security positions, $66,000, is well above the national average.

 Median Salary: $67,190

-Modern business moves fast, and employees come and go; according to LinkedIn, the average employee turnover rate for all American industries is 15% – and much higher in some fields, such as hospitality.
+Modern business moves fast, and employees come and go; according to LinkedIn, the average employee turnover rate for all American industries is 15%.
+And it is much higher in some fields, such as hospitality.
 That makes the Human Resources Specialist an indispensable part of any corporation, government agency, or non-profit organization.
 They are the people who see new employees in, see them through, and, when necessary, see them out.
 They handle benefits, training, and regulations, and they troubleshoot any problems employees have with their compensation.
 They are the people who know.

-The BLS sees growth in the broad category of IT Specialist at 12% from 2014-2024, considerably above average, and while there is some concern about low-level tech support jobs going oversees, most really intensive IT work needs to be done on-site, or at least by employees who can visit on-site.
+The BLS sees growth in the broad category of IT Specialist at 5%.
+And while there is some concern about low-level tech support jobs going oversees, most really intensive IT work needs to be done on-site, or at least by employees who can visit on-site.
 An associate’s degree is enough for entry-level positions at most organizations, and while continued education (in the form of workshops or certifications) is usually considered a must for any technology job, many people can progress in an IT career without even making the jump to a bachelor’s degree.

-We generally think of the boom in healthcare as meaning more opportunity for nurses and doctors, which is definitely true, but don’t forget the importance of Medical Secretaries.
+We generally think of the boom in healthcare as meaning more opportunity for nurses and doctors, which is definitely true, but don’t forget the importance of Health Information Technologists and Medical Registrars.
 Anyone who has called a doctor or dentist’s office and encountered a bad secretary knows exactly how valuable a good one is.
 Whether they are processing payments or organizing patient records, the Medical Secretary has the responsibility of making sure a clinic runs smoothly for the patients, nurses, and doctors alike.

-The BLS sees jobs in this area growing at a well-above-average rate of 23%, thanks to the increased demands for organization and compliance with our complicated insurance system.
-Salary can vary – the median in 2015 was $33,040, but Medical Secretaries can make considerably more, approaching $50,000 (dentist’s secretaries seem to make the most, if that’s important to you).
+The BLS sees jobs in this area growing at a well-above-average rate of 16%, thanks to the increased demands for organization and compliance with our complicated insurance system.
+Salary can vary.
+The median is $58,250, but Medical Secretaries can make considerably more, approaching $103,000 (dentist’s secretaries seem to make the most if that’s important to you).
 The best part, for an aspiring office professional, is that an associate’s degree is really all you need to begin a career as a Medical Secretary.
 In fact, many working adults who have experience in a clerical position may only need on-the-job training to switch to a healthcare setting, but a specialized AS degree, which you can get online while working in another position, is going to make you stand out.

 - Top 5 Highest-Paying Jobs with an Online Bachelor’s Degree